USS Roper: Auxiliary service

 Reclassified and given hull classification symbol APD-20 (transport destroyer) on 20 October 1943, Roper departed Charleston in late November and trained in the Chesapeake Bay area and off the Florida coast into the new year, 1944.
 On 13 April, she steamed east and at the end of the month joined the 8th Fleet at Oran, Algeria.
 A unit of Transport Division 13, assigned to support the offensive in Italy, Roper landed units of the French Army on Pianosa on 17 June and, into July, plied between Oran and Naples and operated along the western coast of the embattled peninsula.
 In August, she shifted her attention to southern France.
 On 15 August, she arrived off that coast as part of the "Sitka" Force and landed troops on Levant Island.
 On 5 September she returned to Italy; resumed runs between Naples and Oran, and, in early December departed the latter port for Hampton Roads.

 Arriving at Norfolk on 21 December, Roper sailed again on 29 January 1945.
 On transiting the Panama Canal, she reported to the Pacific Fleet, and, after stops in California and Hawaii, moved into the Mariana Islands.

 Okinawa

 On 11 May 1945, she departed Guam for the Ryukyu Islands.
 Arriving in Nakagusuku Wan on 22 May, she circled to the Hagushi anchorage off Okinawa the same day.
-Three days later, while on screening station off that transport area she was hit by a kamikaze.
+Three days later, while on screening station off that transport area she was hit by a kamikaze attack.

 Ordered back to the United States to complete repairs, she departed the Ryukyus on 6 June and reached San Pedro a month later.
 In August, she shifted to Mare Island, but with the cessation of hostilities repair work was halted.

 Fate

 Decommissioned on 15 September 1945, Roper's name was stricken from the Naval Vessel Register on 11 October 1945, and her hulk was sold to the Lerner Company, Oakland, California.
-Removed in June 1946, it was scrapped in December 1946.
+Removed in June 1946, she was scrapped in December 1946.